Dear reader of ADxS.org, please excuse the disruption.

 • Medikinet adult

-A graph illustrates the different active ingredient levels of Equasym with and without food intake.38
+A graph illustrates the different active ingredient levels of Equasym with and without food intake.39

-The Ratiopharm prescribing information compares the drug level profile of methylphenidate-Ratiopharm 40 mg with Ritalin LA.39
+The Ratiopharm prescribing information compares the drug level profile of methylphenidate Ratiopharm 40 mg with Ritalin LA.40

 This shows that even bioequivalent preparations do not have completely identical effect level curves.

-The information for healthcare professionals from Novartis compares the drug level profile of Ritalin LA 40 mg with Ritalin untreated 2 x / day.40
+The information for healthcare professionals from Novartis compares the drug level profile of Ritalin LA 40 mg with Ritalin immediate release 2 x / day.41

 23. Abuse by pupils and students during examination phases

 Studies show that ADHD medication can only slightly improve cognitive performance, e.g. attention, in people without ADHD.
-An increase in academic performance was not observed in people without ADHD41
+An increase in academic performance was not observed in people without ADHD42

 Due to the inverted-U profile of the effects of dopamine, an increase in dopamine levels in non-affected people (based on an optimal average level) is generally detrimental.
-At most, severe chronic stress, which lowers the dopamine level, can lead to a dopamine deficiency in non-affected persons, for which ADHD medication also helps non-affected persons.
+At most, severe chronic stress, which lowers dopamine levels, can lead to a dopamine deficiency in non-affected individuals, for which ADHD medication also helps non-affected individuals.
 We believe it is possible that this could be the case in exam situations.
-There is ample evidence of the abuse of stimulants by unaffected students in exam situations.
-However, there are no reports of voluntary long-term use after exams by students unaffected by ADHD.
-(In fact, students who misuse stimulants for exam periods have higher than average ADHD symptoms42.)
+For example, there is ample evidence of abuse of stimulants by non-affected students in exam situations.
+Meanwhile, there are no reports of voluntary sustained use after exams have ended by people with ADHD who are not affected by ADHD.
+(In fact, students who misuse stimulants for exam periods have higher than average ADHD symptoms43.)

 24. Preparations with the same active ingredient, pharmacies and discount agreements in Germany